dotnet/csharplang/proposals/field-keyword-nullability.md

 Note that this would result in nuisance warnings for "lazy property" scenarios, in which case users would likely need to assign `null!` or similar to silence constructor warnings.
 A "sub-alternative" we can consider is to also completely ignore properties using `field` keyword for nullable constructor analysis.
 In that case, there would be no warnings anywhere about the user needing to initialize anything, but also no nuisance for the user, regardless of what initialization pattern they may be using.

+Because we are only planning to ship the `field` keyword feature under the Preview LangVersion in .NET 9, we expect to have some ability to change the nullable behavior for the feature in .NET 10.
+Therefore, we could consider adopting a "lower-cost" solution like this one in the short term, and growing up to one of the more complex solutions in the long term.

 ### `field`-targeted nullability attributes